-A new Billie Eilish song is actually based on a Gustav Holst hymn – and it’s very beautiful
+This Billie Eilish song is based on a Gustav Holst hymn with a 3,000-year-old Sanskrit text

 Today, millions are hearing an ancient 3,000-year-old text within a 100-year-old classical work, from the biggest pop stars of today.
 Here’s what happened...

-Classical composer Gustav Holst has inadvertently teamed up with pop star Billie Eilish, and it’s wonderful.
-In ‘Goldwing’, a song on Eilish’s new album Happier than Ever, you can hear a somewhat obscure Holst hymn, sung by the teenage star, note for note.
+Classical composer Gustav Holst has inadvertently teamed up with pop star Billie Eilish.
+In ‘Goldwing’, a song on Eilish’s 2021 album Happier than Ever, you can hear a somewhat obscure Holst hymn, sung by the teenage star, note for note.

 And to start the story, we have to go back three millennia – because the best art and expression often has a long backstory.

 The Rig Veda is an ancient collection of Sanskrit hymns, and some of the most important texts of Hinduism.
 The texts were likely written between 1500 and 1000 BCE.

 In 1907, Holst purchased translations of these ancient texts and was inspired to set a number to music, including the Hymn to Vena, which depicts an image of “the rising sun through the mist”.

 The setting of this hymn was completed in 1912, for women’s soprano and alto voices, with harp or piano accompaniment.
 In typical Holst style, it’s full of poignant harmony and evocative orchestration, and it draws on the church chorale style.
 Though it is performed quite regularly, they are by no means widely known pieces of English choral music.

 Fast forward another 100-and-something years, and Holst and the Rig Veda reappear – but this time on the cutting edge of pop music.

 20-year-old pop singer Billie Eilish is one of the most popular and influential artists of today.
 And on her new album Happier than Ever, released only a few days ago, you can hear Holst’s radiant hymn.